On the ideal associated to a linear code: FGLM technique to compute a Gr obner basis

+The aptly-named FGLM algorithm was developed by Faug\`ere, Gianni, Lazard and Mora in \cite{faugere:1993}.
+This algorithm which only applies to zero-dimensional ideals allows to take a Gr\"obner basis from a relative easy calculations and convert it to the reduced Gr\"obner basis for the same ideal with respect to another monomial ordering.

-In this section we present an algorithm to compute a reduced Gr\"obner basis for the ideal associated to a given code defined over an arbitrary finite field $\mathbb F_q$.
-This algorithm was presented for the binary case in \cite{borges:2008} but the extension to the general case is straightforward.
-For a deeper discussion in these techniques we refer the reader to \cite{fitzpatrick:1997, fitzpatrick:1992}.
+In this section we present an algorithm to compute a reduced Gr\"obner basis of the ideal $I_+(\mathcal C)$ which is associated to a linear code $\mathcal C$ defined over the finite field $\mathbb F_q$.
+This algorithm goes back to the work of Faug\`ere et al. \cite{faugere:1993} and generalizes that of \cite{borges:2008,fitzpatrick:1997,fitzpatrick:1992}.